-In order to verify the goodness of the used source model at high energies, we performed a $15^\circ \times 15^\circ$ TS map, centered on the LHAASO source, removing the source 4FGL J2108.0+5155 from the model.
+In order to verify the goodness of the used source model at high energies, we constructed a $15^\circ \times 15^\circ$ TS map centered on the LHAASO source, removing the source 4FGL J2108.0+5155 from the model.
 We computed the TS map above different threshold energies, from 1~GeV to 10~GeV, and we used a PL spectrum for the putative source, assuming different gamma indices (from -1.5 to -3).
 Some of these TS maps are reported in Figure~\ref{fig_fermi_TS_map_table}.
 Each TS map has been smoothed with a Gaussian with a standard deviation equal to 68\% of the \emph{Fermi}-LAT containment angles at each different threshold energy.
-From this analysis we can clearly see that, assuming a very soft photon index, above 1 GeV the peak of the TS map coincides with the position of 4FGL J2108.0+5155, whereas using a harder photon index the peak moves toward South-East (in Galactic coordinates).
+From this analysis, we can clearly see that, assuming a very soft photon index, above 1 GeV the peak of the TS map coincides with the position of 4FGL J2108.0+5155, whereas using a harder photon index moves the peak toward the southeast (in Galactic coordinates).
 This trend becomes even more evident when we move towards higher energies.
-Already above 2~GeV the excess of the TS maps assumes an elongated shape toward South-East, and cannot be considered as point-like anymore, neither can it be reproduced by an extended symmetric Gaussian.
-These TS maps (Figure~\ref{fig_fermi_TS_map_table}) confirm the very soft spectral behaviour of 4FGL J2108.0+5155, whose flux steeply drops above few GeVs, and suggest the presence of two different sources with clearly distinct spectra, located at two different positions, separated by $\sim0.4^\circ$.
-One of these sources is 4FGL J2108.0+5155, already included in the 4FGL-DR3 catalogue, whereas the other is a new hard source (hereafter HS), approximately located at $l=92.35^\circ$ and $b=2.56^\circ$, not included in the catalogue.
-Such sources get confused at low energy due to the relatively large PSF of the \emph{Fermi}-LAT instrument, and it is not trivial to spatially disentangle them.
-On the contrary, they are clearly distinguishable above few GeVs, where the PSF becomes smaller than the two source separation\footnote{As a matter of reference, $0.4^\circ$ corresponds to more than 68\% containment angle above 3~GeV for the \emph{Fermi}-LAT instrument.
-At higher energies the PSF decreases, reaching $0.2^\circ$ and better above 10 GeV.
-For detailed \emph{Fermi}-LAT PSF dependence on energy see: \url{https://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm}}.
-The existence of two distinct peaks is evident also in the non-smoothed TS maps.
-Assuming a flat spectrum, the excess at the position of HS dominates over the one of 4FGL J2108.0+5155 above $\sim4$~GeV.
-If instead we assume a harder spectrum, such transition occurs at even lower energies.
+Already above 2~GeV, the excess of the TS maps assumes an elongated shape toward the southeast, and can no longer be considered as point-like, nor can it be reproduced by an extended symmetric Gaussian.
+These TS maps (Figure~\ref{fig_fermi_TS_map_table}) confirm the very soft spectral behavior of 4FGL J2108.0+5155, whose flux steeply drops above a few GeVs, and suggest the presence of two different sources with clearly distinct spectra, located at two different positions separated by $\sim0.4^\circ$.
+One of these sources is 4FGL J2108.0+5155, which is already included in the 4FGL-DR3 catalog, whereas the other is a new hard source (hereafter HS), approximately located at $l=92.35^\circ$ and $b=2.56^\circ$, not included in the catalog.
+Such sources are difficult to distinguish from one another at low energies because of the relatively large PSF of the \emph{Fermi}-LAT instrument, and it is not trivial to spatially disentangle them.
+On the contrary, they are clearly distinguishable above a few GeVs, where the PSF becomes smaller than the two source separations\footnote{As a matter of reference, $0.4^\circ$ corresponds to more than 68\% containment angle above 3~GeV for the \emph{Fermi}-LAT instrument.
+At higher energies, the PSF decreases, reaching $0.2^\circ$ and better above 10 GeV.
+For a detailed \emph{Fermi}-LAT PSF dependence on energy see: \url{https://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm}}.
+The existence of two distinct peaks is also evident in the nonsmoothed TS maps.
+Assuming a flat spectrum, the excess at the position of HS dominates over that of 4FGL J2108.0+5155 above $\sim4$~GeV.
+If instead we assume a harder spectrum, a similar transition occurs at even lower energies.
 It is important to mention that the new HS source does not spatially correlate with the local structure of the diffuse Galactic emission model.